Xinmiao-Luan/AE-signal-and-process-data-pipeline/Clustering/README.md

 ### `DBSCAN.py`
 - Implements **Density-Based Spatial Clustering of Applications with Noise (DBSCAN)**.
 - Groups points into clusters based on density.
-- Identifies noise/outliers that do not belong to any cluster.
-- Useful for detecting irregular spectrogram segments or process deviations.

 ### `Distance.py`
 - Provides **distance metric utilities** (e.g., Euclidean, cosine).
 - Used to compare latent vectors, cluster centroids, or AE features.
-- Forms the basis for anomaly scoring and cluster evaluation.

 ### `Isolation Forest.py`
 - Implements **Isolation Forest** anomaly detection.
 - Isolates rare points (defects or unusual events) with fewer splits.
-- Efficient for high-dimensional AE latent features.

 ### `KMeans.py`
 - Implements **KMeans clustering**.
 - Partitions latent vectors into `k` groups.
-- Provides a simple and scalable baseline for unsupervised grouping.

 ---